The photo above shows heavy trucks accelerating around the corner of 600 N & 300 W where a truck hit a pedestrian in 2019.

 West High School

-Please feel free to contact us with issues and ideas:
+or please feel free to contact us with issues and ideas by emailing Brian Hutchinson (CHNC Transportation Committee Chair) directly here

 Photo by B Hutchinson